-Capstone projects focus on a well-defined research question or problem in depth and with extended commitment.
+Capstone projects focus on a well-defined research question or problem in depth and with extended commitment (please see the box to the right for sample capstones).
 Capstone projects are expected to demonstrate proficiency with and intentional choices about methodologies and forms of presentation and/or documentation.
 The scale of the capstone varies from student to student.
 Some students choose to use this opportunity to create a larger “thesis-type” statement about their research agenda, others opt for a “term-paper” sized piece of work to exemplify their learning through the program.
 The final form of the project should meaningfully relate to your own question, issues, preferred methodologies, professional goals, collaborative partnerships, and intended audiences beyond the program.
 Projects may, therefore, culminate in a variety of ways: a performance; works of art; program or site creation; a classic, video, or performative auto/ethnography; or, any of a variety of other responses to new questions, interactions of methodologies, sites/locations, fields of inquiry, and forms of collaboration.
 With approval of the faculty, capstone projects may be completed collaboratively by more than one student (though each student will continue to be responsible for and assessed on the basis of their individual portfolios).

 The capstone pre-proposal and, to a more developed and refined degree, the capstone proposal (due at the end of Autumn quarter in Year 2) will need to include thoughtful consideration of the following elements: